RoSriv30/2D-to-3D/README.md

 ![Matplotlib](https://img.shields.io/badge/Matplotlib-%23ffffff.svg?style=for-the-badge&logo=Matplotlib&logoColor=black)

 ## Description
-This notebook goes through the process of generating 3D meshes from various angles of 2D images of an object of focus.
-Concepts like camera calibration, binary decoding, and object reconstruction are covered.
+This repo is a landing page for a private repo.
+The private repo includes a notebook that goes through the process of generating 3D meshes from various angles of 2D images of an object of focus.
+Concepts like camera calibration, binary decoding, and object reconstruction are covered in this project.